 - Use the harm reduction model, which has been proven to be most effective, for meeting people where they are at, and observe the best practices and methodologies of these existing programs.

 There are many unhappy workers in the sex industry, just as there are many unhappy workers in many other kinds of work, and criminalisation only serves to exacerbate the level of exploitation and violence in this market; nevertheless, sex workers demand the same human rights and labour rights as all other people.
 Moral reform lectures, delivered to prison inmates, are not the best use of state resources when many other preventative social services are direly needed.

-We have yet to see the long-term impact of Griffin’s project.
+We have yet to see the long-term impact of Griffin’s project on sites like Skip the Games or Listcrawler.
 It is encouraging to see strong women like Griffin rise out of oppressive personal circumstances and support others.
 It would be much more hopeful to see Griffin deliver truly non-judgmental social services without the moralism of “reform,” and empower other former sex workers to build much needed peer-led community spaces.